 Trash cans, garbage cans, recycle bins—they can be so unsightly.
 I’ve had this garbage can enclosure on my to-do list all summer.
 I finally got around to putting it together.
 The best part?
 This project didn’t cost me a single dime.
 I used all reclaimed materials, with the exception of staples and screws.

-Be sure to visit the Homeright Diy site to see how easy this was to paint!
-I can’t imagine painting something like this by hand, or even with spray paint!
+I can't believe how easy this garbage can enclosure was to paint!
+Can you imagine painting something like this by hand, or even with spray paint?

 Let’s see how the garbage can enclosure all came together . . .